DIY pest control products next to a professional treatment truck in a Boise driveway

 Warning

 Heads up.
 Green Guard does not treat termites or bed bugs.
-We handle ants, spiders, wasps, rodents, and 20+ other Idaho pests, but for those two we'll point you to a specialist.
-Don't spray wasp nests yourself if you're allergic, and don't handle visible rodent droppings without a mask and gloves.
+We handle ants, spiders, wasps, rodents, and 20+ other Idaho pests, but for those two we point you to a specialist.
+Do not spray wasp nests yourself if you are allergic, and do not handle visible rodent droppings without a mask and gloves.

-• Established infestations where it's the same pest, same spot, every few days
+• Established infestations where it is the same pest, same spot, every few days

 • Wasp and yellowjacket nests, especially the ones tucked under decks or up in the eaves